meshcloud/meshcloud-docs/docs/meshstack.metadata-tags.md

 ## Tags in Cloud Tenants

-Certain cloud platforms allow you to tag resources in order to help organize them.
-It is possible to use the metadata tags from meshStack to control how these resources are tagged during project replication.
-The whole lifecycle of these tags is managed.
-This means tags on the cloud platform are updated and removed depending on the underlying metadata of the replicated meshProject.
-In order to properly track meshStack managed tags, every tag is usually prefixed with a tag prefix (e.g. the `meshstack_` prefix in the tag label `meshstack_costcenter:12345`).
+Beside having tags in meshStack, it is also useful for cloud-native users to be aware of the metadata within e.g. Azure.
+This why meshStack supports the ability to "replicate" the tags into the actual cloud platforms.
+The entire lifecycle of these tags can be managed by meshStack.
+This means tags on the cloud platform are updated and removed depending on the underlying metadata of the replicated meshProject. meshStack manages all tags of a prefixed namespace (e.g. the `meshstack_` prefix in the tag label `meshstack_costcenter:12345` indicates that this is a meshStack managed tag).

+Use the configuration below and the [tag definition user interface](#how-to-define-a-new-tag) to enable automatic replication of tags to cloud tenants.

 <!--snippet:mesh.platform.tenantTags#type-->